 Deployment requirements check tool

-After installing the operating system, you can use the Deployment Checker for Azure Stack Technical Preview 2 to confirm that your hardware meets all the requirements.
+After installing the operating system, you can use the Deployment Checker for Azure Stack to confirm that your hardware meets all the requirements.

-The Microsoft Azure Stack POC deployment must be connected to Azure.
-Therefore, you must prepare a Microsoft Azure Active Directory account before running the deployment PowerShell script.
-This account becomes the Global Admin for the Azure Active Directory tenant.
-It will be used to provision and delegate applications and service principals for all Azure Stack services that interact with Azure Active Directory and Graph API.
-It will also be used as the owner of the default provider subscription (which you can later change).
-You can log in to your Azure Stack system’s admin portal by using this account.
+To deploy Azure Stack by using an Azure AD account, you must prepare an Azure AD account before you run the deployment PowerShell script.
+This account becomes the Global Admin for the Azure AD tenant.
+It's used to provision and delegate applications and service principals for all Azure Stack services that interact with Azure Active Directory and Graph API.
+It's also used as the owner of the default provider subscription (which you can later change).
+You can log in to your Azure Stack system’s administrator portal by using this account.

-Create an Azure AD account that is the directory administrator for at least one Azure Active Directory.
+Create an Azure AD account that is the directory administrator for at least one Azure AD.
 If you already have one, you can use that.
 Otherwise, you can create one for free at http://azure.microsoft.com/en-us/pricing/free-trial/ (in China, visit http://go.microsoft.com/fwlink/?LinkID=717821 instead.)